O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 In this tutorial we will be using the O3 desktop client which was the first SmartEco compatible client.
 You can find your the installation link for your operating system at https://o3.network/

-Once you have installed the softwar and created a new wallet, you can test out to make sure everything is functioning properly by heading to your preferred browser (Chrome, Safari, Brave, etc.) and opening up the [SmartEco testbed.](https://s3-ap-northeast-1.amazonaws.com/network.o3.apps/dapi/neo/testDapp.html)
+Once you have installed the software and created a new wallet, you can test out to make sure everything is functioning properly by heading to your preferred browser (Chrome, Safari, Brave, etc.) and opening up the [SmartEco testbed.](https://s3-ap-northeast-1.amazonaws.com/network.o3.apps/dapi/neo/testDapp.html)

 The testbed is a simple interface that lets you test out all available SmartEco API's, feel free to return to it at any time if you want to test various providers, functions, etc.

 Let's try our first function.
 If you click on the Get Provider button you will receive some basic info about the O3 Wallet, including its name, website, and version.
-If you see this out then you can successfully confirm that you are in a SmartEco environment.
+If you see this output then you can successfully confirm that you are in a SmartEco environment.

  ![Browser Test](browser_test.png "Browser Test")